-- The State of Florida has not approved Medicaid expansion, which has constrained state funding. - Federal legislative efforts, both directly and via tax reform, could significantly reduce access to individual insurance coverage currently provided under Federal programs. - The State of Florida Low Income Pool ("LIP") Program has been extended to June 30, 2030.
-Payments from the LIP program have been limited to the cost of charity care services provided, meaning that LIP funds are not available to offset Medicaid costs in excess of Medicaid payments. - Medicaid special payment programs that began during fiscal year 2021, Hospital Directed Payment Program and Physician Directed Payment Program, designed to offset (but not eliminate) Medicaid costs in excess of Medicaid payments, could result in DSH and LIP cost limits to be exceeded and amounts being paid back in the future. - The Federal Affordable Care Act ("ACA") enacted in March 2010, includes reduction in Medicaid disproportionate share funding of \$4 billion in 2020 (which was delayed due to the COVID-19 pandemic) and \$8 billion each year from 2021 to 2025, which could reduce payments to PMC unless the cuts are further delayed by Congress.
-In addition, the "Build Back Better Act," adopted by the House of Representatives in November 2021 with support of President Biden, includes provisions that could further reduce Medicaid disproportionate share funding. - In November 2021, the Centers for Medicare and Medicaid Services ("CMS") issued a rule requiring staff working in Medicare or Medicaid certified providers to have the shots necessary to be fully vaccinated against COVID-19 by January 2, 2022, and to receive their first shot prior to December 6, 2021.
-The rule allows for medical and religious exemptions and requires that providers have policies and procedures to operationalize these requirements.
-On November 29 and November 30, 2021, the United States District Court for the Eastern District of Missouri and United States District Court for the Western District of Louisiana issued preliminary injunctions against the implementation and enforcement of the rule.
-CMS has appealed both of these decisions, and has filed motions for stays of these orders.
-As a result of these decisions, CMS has suspended activities related to the implementation and enforcement of the rule.
-Implementation of the rule could adversely impact the availability and salaries and wages of healthcare workers, and the cost of services provided.

-- CARES Act Provider Relief Funds received are subject to audit recoupment. - Bundled payments and value-based payment initiatives of the Medicare program may reduce net payments received by PMC.
+- The State of Florida Low Income Pool ("LIP") Program has been extended to June 30, 2030.
+Payments from the LIP program have been limited to the cost of charity care services provided, meaning that LIP funds are not available to offset Medicaid costs in excess of Medicaid payments. - Medicaid special payment programs that began during fiscal year 2022, Hospital Directed Payment Program and Physician Directed Payment Program, designed to offset (but not eliminate) Medicaid costs in excess of Medicaid payments, could result in DSH and LIP cost limits to be exceeded and amounts being paid back in the future. - The Federal Affordable Care Act ("ACA") enacted in March 2010, includes reduction in Medicaid disproportionate share funding of \$4 billion in 2020 (which was delayed due to the COVID-19 pandemic) and \$8 billion each year from 2021 to 2025, which could reduce payments to PMC unless the cuts are further delayed by Congress.
+In addition, the "Build Back Better Act," adopted by the House of Representatives in November 2021 with support of President Biden, includes provisions that could further reduce Medicaid disproportionate share funding. - CARES Act Provider Relief Funds received continues to be subjected to audit reviews and recoupment if applicable. - Bundled payments and value-based payment initiatives of the Medicare program may reduce net payments received by PMC.

 The uncertainties listed above may adversely impact future operating results and financial position.
-The estimated effects of these matters have been considered in the development of the fiscal year 2022 PMC operating budget.
+The estimated effects of these matters have been considered in the development of the fiscal year 2023 PMC operating budget.